linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions/Part 02 Securities Markets/Chapter 05 Money Markets.md

 Federal Funds Yields.
 Federal funds (fed funds) are single-payment loans—they pay interest only once, at maturity.
 Further, fed funds transactions take the form of short-term (mostly overnight) unsecured loans.
 Quoted interest rates on fed funds,  $i_{ff,sp}$ , assume a 360-day year.
 Therefore, to compare interest rates on fed funds with other securities such as Treasury bills, the quoted fed funds interest rate must be converted into a bond equivalent rate or yield,  $i_{ff,be}$ .

-# EXAMPLE 5-6 Conversion of Federal Funds Rate of Interest to a Bond Equivalent Rate
+**Example 5-6 Conversion of Federal Funds Rate of Interest to a Bond Equivalent Rate**

 From Table 5-1, the overnight fed funds rate on December 31, 2019, was 1.47 percent.
 The conversion of the fed funds rate to a bond equivalent rate is calculated as follows: